MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 > [!NOTE]
 >
-> * We're adding new events in master and latest release branch.
+> * We're adding new events in master <!--is it still master, or is it main?--> and latest release branch.
 At the time of this writing, the latest release branch is 25.x.
 In most cases, we'll make other types of requests, again, only in the master branch, available in upcoming major releases.
 > * If the procedure, field, object or any part it are marked as `Obsolete` or surrounded by `CLEAN` tags, we won't add or update the events.

 ## Minimum requirements